reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 ]
 ```

-To run the tool simply define a valid Feature Service url and an optional path to extract the GeoJSON files.
+To run the tool provide a valid Feature Service url and an optional path to extract the GeoJSON files.

 ```JavaScript
 const cache = require('agol-cache');